top of page

 Gaia is a satellite mission of the European Space Agency, launched in 2013.
-It is operating today (mid-2024), and it should remain operational until late 2024–25.
-Because of the enormous amount of data processing involved, improved catalogues will continue to be released well after the end of satellite operations, probably until around 2030.
+It was operated continuously for more than 10 years, with its consumables allowing scientific observations until January 2025.
+Because of the enormous amount of data processing involved, improved catalogues will continue to be released until around 2030.

 Gaia builds on the success of ESA's pioneering Hipparcos mission, which was operated in orbit between 1989–1993.
 The Hipparcos Catalogue of nearly 120,000 star positions, distances, and space motions was published in 1997.